bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 #### The vertical bar or pipe (`|`)

-This means “**or**” and it's used only in combination with other identifiers.
+This means "**or**" and it's used only in combination with other identifiers.

 Given: `Alice is the only one in the sentence.`